apache/spark/docs/configuration.md

  <td><code>spark.resources.discovery.plugin</code></td>
   <td>org.apache.spark.resource.ResourceDiscoveryScriptPlugin</td>
   <td>
-    A class name implementing org.apache.spark.api.resource.ResourceDiscoveryPlugin
+    Comma-separated list of class names implementing
-    to load into the application.
+    org.apache.spark.api.resource.ResourceDiscoveryPlugin to load into the application.
     This is for advanced users to replace the resource discovery class with a custom implementation.
+Spark will try each class specified until one of them returns the resource information for that resource.
+It tries the discovery script last if none of the plugins return information for that resource.
   </td>
 </tr>
 <tr>